Tutorials

 $ mpiexec [-n num_of_processes] pyzfs [--flags]

-num_of_processesis the number of processes.
+where num_of_processes is the number of processes.
 PyZFS distributes the calculations on a square grid of processes.
-Ifnum_of_processesis not a square number, PyZFS will use the largest square number of processes smaller thannum_of_processesfor calculations.Note that to use the above pyzfs command, one needs to install PyZFS through pip (see Installation).
-If one manually added the PyZFS directory to
+If num_of_processes is not a square number, PyZFS will use the largest square number of processes smaller than num_of_processes.

 and